Assistance programs Forrest County Mississippi.

-Below you will find the agencies in Hattiesburg and Forrest County that can help people pay utility bills, rent, housing expenses, and other expenses.
-The organizations can provide low income, the working poor, and unemployed with short or long term financial assistance programs.
+Below you will find the agencies in Hattiesburg and Forrest County that help people pay utility bills, rent, housing costs, and other expenses.
+The organizations can provide low income, the working poor, and unemployed with short or long term financial assistance programs or basic needs, such as free food, clothes, or other stuff.

 Christian Services, Inc., which is based in Hattiesburg Mississippi, is a non-profit agency that provides numerous forms of assistance.
 Among them include a program that provides emergency financial help for helping low income families acquire food, funds for utilities, medicine, etc. They offer a hot noonday meal five days each week and also operate a Meals on Wheels program.

 The facility distributes for free, high-quality, low-cost nutritional food boxes on a monthly basis.
 Another service from the charity is they partner with other groups by sharing large quantities of frozen and dry food with other area ministries/agencies.
 A thrift store offers low-cost clothing, furniture, etc. to low income individuals and others who need help.
 Call (601) 582-5683.

 Some of the other services and resources offered include school supplies for needy children, summer camping programs for adults, assistance during times of disaster, seasonal assistance (free Christmas gifts or meals).
 The Forrest County area Christian charity also operates senior adult centers.
 Dial (601) 544-3684, or get more details on Salvation Army assistance in Forrest County.

 Pascagoula Catholic Charities is part of a wide network that operates in Mississippi.
 The organization provides senior citizens, low income families, and the poor with a number of social services.
 The assistance will start with case management and then potentially lead to free food, emergency financial assistance to prevent evictions or a utility cut off, and more.
 Also explore resources such as Migration and Refugee Resettlement and establish goal setting plans.
 More Catholic Charities southern Mississippi.